-Once upon a time back in 2014, wearables were tipped to be the greatest thing since sliced bread.
-So many tech-savvy, eCommerce experts were adamant that soon we would all be wearing clip-on headsets in all areas of our daily lives.
-Fast forward a few years and a recent poll of 1,000 US internet users aged 18+, shows that three-quarters have never bought any wearable technologies.
-The evidence can be seen all around us that the concept did not take off.
-But, before we consign wearables to the technical failures basket, along with the MP3 player, we should ask ourselves- can they be saved?
+Back in 2014, wearables were tipped to be a great thing.
+Many tech-savvy and eCommerce experts were adamant that soon we would all be wearing clip-on headsets.
+However, a recent poll has shown that three-quarters of users over 18+ have never bought any wearable technologies.
+But, before we consign wearables to the technical failures basket, we should ask ourselves- can they be saved?
 To answer that we need to look at why they failed in the first place.

 One huge stumbling block for wearables was and always will be smartphones.
-Almost everything wearables offer can be downloaded in app form onto an iPhone.
-Even fit-bits, one of the more affordable wearable products that retail at around the £100 mark, can be downloaded in a similar form for free onto smartphones.
-The Apple Watch is a good example of how competing alongside smartphones, wearables fall significantly short.
+Almost everything wearables functionality is available for smartphones.
+The Apple Watch is an excellent example of how competing alongside smartphones; wearables fall significantly short.
 The Apple Watch when launched, achieved sales of $11.9 million in 2016, this figure was dwarfed by the $90 million sales of iPhones in the US, in the same year.
-It really is hard for consumers to see how it makes economical sense to buy a wearable which is often in essence just a really expensive multiple app, which when purchased on a smartphone, are free.

-Vanity is also a massive reason why wearables are not taking off.
-Many wearable products are simply not very cool.
-They don’t flatter the consumer, nor do they rank highly alongside the trends of the day, in terms of style and finesse.
-The Levis jacket when launched was even described as one of the few genuinely “wearable” items of wearable products, as previous offerings had been so ugly.
-Wearables often take the form of sunglasses that allow you to take pictures or headsets that let you know when a parking space becomes available and these are not pieces that look particularly flattering on an individual.
+Vanity is also a huge reason why wearables are not taking off.
+Many wearable products are just not very cool.
+They don’t flatter the consumer, nor do they rank highly alongside the trends of the day, in terms of style.
+Wearables often take the form of sunglasses that allow you to take pictures or headsets that let you know when a parking space becomes available, and these are not pieces particularly flattering.

-Given the above-mentioned drawbacks, it is very hard to imagine how wearables could claw their way back to a more prominent place in the consumer psyche.
-It seems consumers have lost interest and are less inclined to consider their worth and that they might be an asset to their lives as time goes on.
-It is going to take a very inventive offering from wearable creators that can really offer something different from a conventional iPhone app, to get consumers engaged and keen to buy wearables once again.
+Given the drawbacks mentioned above, it seems consumers have lost interest and are less inclined to consider their worth and that they might be an asset to their lives as time goes on.
+It is going to take a very inventive offering from wearable creators that can offer something different from a conventional iPhone app, to get consumers engaged and keen to buy wearables once again.